 In addition, Earle coauthored the first and second editions of Fitness Weight Training and the third and fourth editions of Weight Training: Steps to Success.
 While at Creighton University, Earle served as the head strength and conditioning coach and a faculty member of the exercise science and athletic training department.

-Learn to design effective, safe, and efficient weight training programs for any client.
+Learn to design safe and efficient weight training programs for any client.
 You will be introduced to a proven step-by-step method to identify training goals and frequency; select and arrange exercises; and determine loads, sets, repetitions, and rest periods – all tailored to one of three primary client goals.
-Understand the importance of a well-designed, consistent weight training program in helping every client achieve success – which results in success for your personal training business.
-Come away from this session with concrete ideas and methods you can implement immediately.
+Understand the importance of a well-designed, consistent weight training program in helping every client succeed – which results in success for your personal training business.
+Gain concrete ideas and methods you can implement immediately.

-To learn how to receive continuing education credit for this webinar, click the "Related CEU Exam" button above.
+To receive continuing education credit for this webinar, click the "Related CEU Exam" button above.